WeiHuQLU/TranSpec/README.md

 ### Data preprocessing

 We took the first 5000 molecules of the QM9S dataset as an example.
-First, we preprocessed 2 data files in the examples/data folder in figshare.
+First, we preparation 2 data files in the examples/data folder in figshare.
 In Anaconda Prompt, find the path to the folder where qm9sdata_processing-examples.py is currently located, and then use the following code to perform the preprocessing operation.

 ```python